 I don’t have opportunities to take on a pulling lineman anymore, but I do find ways to make sacrifices for the success of others.
 I often have to grind through long days at the office.
 I find myself bouncing back from mistakes and learning from them.
 Taking on that pulling guard in high school was hard but you know what else is hard?
 Being a good husband, a good father a good friend and a good colleague.
 When I’m struggling in one of these areas, I remember my coach telling me he believed in me and he knew I was capable.
 I learned this lesson and more from playing sports and from my coaches.

 As an AD, I say to my coaches all the time—don’t chase the wins, chase the influence.
 We can’t judge our success as coaches based on a score or number of wins in a season.
 We need to judge our success based on kids coming back as adults and telling us something we did or said as coaches changed the arc of their life.
-That type of success goes way beyond the scoreboard and is key in making room in our current win-at-all-costs sports culture for education-based athletics.
+That type of success goes way beyond the scoreboard and is key in making room in our current win-at-all-costs sports culture for purpose-based athletics.

-Education-based athletics is different than youth sports and it is different than NCAA and professional sports.
+Purpose-based athletics is different than youth sports and it is different than NCAA and professional sports.
 High school sport programs should always prepare, practice and play to win—winning is the goal, but it is not the purpose.
-The “why” or our purpose behind education-based athletics is human growth and development.
+The “why” or our purpose behind purpose-based athletics is human growth and development.
 If we focus on purpose, our athletes will go on to do great things as adults.
 They’ll use the life lessons they learned through sport and they’ll be more resilient, they’ll show perseverance and grit.
 And like me, they’ll look back on their high school experience and remember the relationships with their teammates and coaches are what mattered the most.